dendrite/viscosity/Glia/README.markdown

 #### TODO

-!!!!
-* Need to fix Spring context loader
+* [DONE] - but some shift to pure JavaBean in builder pattern - Need to fix Spring context loader

 * Need Netflix Curator fake zookeeper instance - for Testing